Picture of the Future

-What do we need to "unlearn" in order to succeed in the future?
+What do you need to "unlearn" in order to build our future?

-Answers to the questions before can be grouped and visualized with the so called "golden circles" a term initially coined by the Simon Sinek.
+Answers to the questions before can be grouped and visualised with the so called "golden circles"- a term initially coined by Simon Sinek.

-The "Why?" question refers to the purpose of an organization, its beliefs and reason why the organisation exists and should exist in the future.
-It is usually an emotional statement that makes employees or members of the organization proud and 100% committed.
+The "Why?" question refers to the purpose of an organisation, its beliefs and reason why the organisation exists and should exist in the future.
+It is usually an emotional statement that makes employees or members of the organisation proud and 100% committed.

 The "How?" question links to the "secret sauce" how an organisation creates value for customers, partners and / or the society.
 This can be guiding principles, processes or special skills.

-The "What?" question is usually the easiest to figure out: The answer may include products and services an organisation sells or provide to the outside world.
+The "What?" question is usually the easiest to figure out: The answer may include products and services an organisation sells or provides to the outside world.

 A "Picture of the Future" can be build in many ways.
 Basically, we distinguish between two distinct perspectives to tackle this: